Opinion

 LV Sandals by Fakemink, Rico Ace, and EsDeeKid

-My Algerian king, Fakemink, had the most motion this year by far.
-He got cosigns from some legends of the underground and mainstream, boasting a collaboration with Ecco2k and Drake even brought him on stage at a festival!?
-I remember just a year ago this man fucking around on Instagram live doing fuck all hanging around his room in London, pigeons flying through his window landing on his head and shit.
-That was his first cosign maybe.
-Animals know shit.
-The same kinda thing happened to Bernie Sanders.
-Two heroes of the people I guess.
+My Algerian king, Fakemink, had the most motion this year.
+Full stop.
+He picked up cosigns from underground legends and mainstream names alike.
+He collaborated with Ecco2k.
+Drake brought him on stage at a festival.
+A year ago, he was on Instagram Live doing absolutely nothing in his room in London, pigeons flying through the window and landing on his head.
+That might’ve been his first cosign.
+Animals know things.
+Same energy as Bernie Sanders.
+Two heroes of the people.

-Banter aside, LV Sandals blew the fuck up, and he brought those couple of scousers up with him.
-EsDeeKid is now trending too and even was a contender for this category, but the underlying sentiment from that is Fakemink is leading the charge for the UK underground.
-The movement goes beyond him, and he stands on the shoulders of people who came before him, but what he is doing is totally unique and it makes all the most sense that he is getting love.
+Banter aside, LV Sandals blew up, and he brought the scousers up with him.
+EsDeeKid is trending now and could’ve easily taken this spot, but the underlying truth is that Fakemink is leading the UK underground right now.
+The movement is bigger than him, and he stands on the shoulders of people before him, but what he’s doing is genuinely his own.

 Au Pays du Cocaine

-For any beautiful esoteric women who might be reading this: my decision to talk about GEESE is not at all performative and (despite there being an unknown amount of layers of irony in this footnote) a 100% genuine decision.
-I am single and my inbox is OPEN.
+For any beautiful esoteric women reading this: my decision to include GEESE is not performative.
+Despite an unknowable number of ironic layers, this is a sincere choice.
+I am single.
+My inbox is open.

 Music and Me by Fakemink